-Rafael Zambrana is currently a visiting assistant professor of finance at the University of Notre Dame.
+Rafael Zambrana is currently an assistant professor of finance at the University of Notre Dame.
 Prior to that, he was a faculty at Nova School of Business and Economics (Lisbon, Portugal).
-His research deals broadly with investment decisions, and his current research projects explore fund manager compensation and incentives, conglomerates, financial intermediaries and entrepreneurship.
-His academic work has been published in top academic journals such as the Journal of Financial Economics and has been presented at global academic conferences, such as the Annual Meetings of the American Finance Association and the Annual Meetings of the Financial Intermediation Research Society.
-Rafael has taught courses in corporate finance, financial management, asset valuation, and accounting at the undergraduate and graduate level.
+His research deals broadly with investment decisions, and his current research projects explore fund manager compensation and incentives, conglomerates, financial intermediaries, and entrepreneurship.
+His academic work has been published in top academic journals such as the Journal of Financial Economics and Management Science and it has been presented at global academic conferences, such as the Annual Meetings of the American Finance Association, the Western Finance Association, and the European Finance Association.
+Rafael has taught courses in corporate finance, financial management, asset valuation, and accounting at the undergraduate and graduate levels.
 He received a Ph.D. in Finance and an MSc. degree in Business Economics and Quantitative Methods from Universidad Carlos III (Madrid, Spain).
-Prior to his Ph.D. studies, he worked as a hedge fund accountant for State Street in Dublin.
+Prior to his Ph.D. studies, he worked as a hedge fund accountant for State Street (Dublin, Ireland).